-There are a lot of cages sold for rabbits that aren't really ideal rabbit homes, though.
+However, there are a lot of cages sold for rabbits that aren't really ideal rabbit homes.
 Some are just too small, and many have wire floors, which may make cleaning easier but doesn't provide much comfort to the bunny.

 As a rule, rabbits take fairly well to being litter trained, so a solid floor is fine and not too difficult to clean.
-Many cages meant for rabbits are still made with wire floors over pull out pans, designed to make cleaning easier.
-However, wire floors (even those with very narrow spacing) can be uncomfortable and can cause sores or the hocks, so it is best to get a cage without wire floors.
-Wire floors should be covered with a piece of wood, or grass or sisal mats (grass mats are nice to have in solid floored cages too, to vary the surface and provide traction).
+Many cages meant for rabbits are still made with wire floors positioned over pull out pans, designed to make cleaning easier.
+However, wire floors (even those with very narrow spacing) can be uncomfortable for your rabbit to walk on and can cause sores on its hocks, so it is best to get a cage without wire floors.
+If your cage does have wire floors, the wire should be covered with a piece of wood, or grass or sisal mats.
+Note: grass mats are nice to have in solid floored cages too, to vary the surface and provide traction.

-The door to the cage should be about large enough to get a litter pan (and rabbit) through easily.
-A side door is probably best, as a top-opening cage makes getting the rabbit in and out a little harder (and it is best if the rabbit can get in and out on its own).
-The opening should have smooth edges, or plastic guard strips over the edges of the wires.
+The door to the cage should be about large enough to get a litter pan—and your rabbit—through easily.
+A side door is probably best, as a top-opening cage makes getting the rabbit in and out a little harder and it is best if the rabbit can get in and out on its own.
+The opening should have smooth edges or plastic guard strips over the edges of the wires.

 If you are handy, you can get fairly creative and construct your own cage.
 This allows a custom size to be designed.
 My own rabbit has a homemade cage that is not ideal but works fairly well.

 Grass/sisal mats are a good idea for solid floored cages, too, to provide traction.
 Fleece blankets can also be provided.
 Pieces of carpet or towels also make nice mats, as long as your rabbit is not unraveling and eating them.